tddg/cs571-spring22/project.md

 Your paper must be no longer than 6 pages.
 The paper can have as many additional pages for references and for supplemental material in appendices.
-Please format your paper using the [USENIX latex template](tbd); submissions formatted with other templates are invalid.
+Please format your paper using the [this template](https://github.com/tddg/cs571_report_latex_template); submissions formatted with other templates are invalid.